MikeRock51/product-manager/README.md

 # Product Manager API

-A comprehensive RESTful API for managing products with authentication, authorization, and media upload capabilities.
+A RESTful API for managing products with authentication, authorization, and media upload capabilities.

 ## URLs